Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### GetVisibilityLayerBit(UInt32)
-> Returns an individual bit on the rendering visibility layer.
+> Returns if the layer at the given index is set in .
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">